rjmags1/algorithms-practice/leetcode/516_longest_palindromic_subsequence.md

 ```

 ## Notes
 - Familiar recurrence relation, difficult part is figuring out how to iterate in a way that allows building of `dp` matrix.
-If we iterate `for i in n - 1..0, for j in i..n` this could be optimized to linear space.
+If we iterate `for i in n - 1..0, for j in i + 1..n - 1` this could be optimized to linear space.